-The Bank's Directors are responsible for the preparation of the financial statements that give a true and fair view of Zenith Bank (Ghana) Ltd's financial position at 31 December 2022, and of the profit or loss and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards, and in the manner required by the Companies Act, 2019 (Act 992), and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).
+The Bank's Directors are responsible for the preparation of the financial statements that give a true and fair view of Zenith Bank (Ghana) Ltd's financial position at 31 December 2023, and of the profit or loss and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards with the IAS 29 Directive issued by the Institute of Chartered Accountants Ghana (ICAG), and in the manner required by the Companies Act, 2019 (Act 992), and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).
 In addition, the directors are responsible for the preparation of this directors' report.